NathanaelGandhi/rpi-nas/README.md

 ```

 2. Plug in a harddrive.<br/>
-If it is not formatted, now is a good time. (swap DEVICE below for the device path, eg. /dev/sdd)
+If it is not formatted, now is a good time<br/>
+Modify DEVICE below for the device path (eg. /dev/sdd)

 2a.
 Format Parity Disks Using
 ```